When you use the right meditation techniques, you can greatly increase your creativity and flow.

 - Look at how light plays on various surfaces.

 - Explore the scene with your eyes.

-- If you are a visualise artist this is going to do you huge favors.
-It is the best cure for artists’ block.
+If you are a visual artist this is going to do you huge favors.
+It can also help with artists’ block.

-This is a wonderful creative technique that improves artistic skills by making us more aware of sensory information (which can be a real source of inspiration)
+This is a beautiful technique that improves our artistic skills by making us more aware of sensory information.

 - Find a scene you would like to write about.